cosminadrianpopescu/vim-sql-workbench/README.md

 combine in the same statement adding and deleting of tables.
 For example:
 `SWSqlAutocomplete -dropped_table new_table`.

+You can also execute `SWSqlAutocomplete!`.
+This will reset any autocomplete option and will reload again all the tables.

 Unfortunately, the autocomplete for the function and procedures is limited.
 This is because `SQL Workbench/J` does not provide also a list of parameters through a `SQL Workbench` command.
 I can only retrieve the name of the function or procedure.
 Also, the autocomplete for the procedure and functions is limited to the `WbCall` command.

 *NOTE*: The autocomplete feature is implemented using regular expressions.
-I preferred this way in order not to introduce any additional dependencies for the plugin.
-Using a grammatic would've mean to use `python` and I think even for `python` I would've needed additional libraries.
 Because of using regular expressions, it's possible that I've missed cases.
 If you notice any case where the autocomplete is not working properly, please let me know.

 ## Get an object definition